-This section provides information to help You understand the terms Maximum Benefits, Deductibles (if any), Copayments, Coinsurance and Out-of-Pocket Maximum.
-These terms are types of cost-sharing specific to Your benefits.
+This section provides information to help You understand the terms Maximum Benefits, Deductibles, Coinsurance and Out-of-Pocket Maximum.
+These terms are types of costsharing specific to Your benefits.
 You will need to refer to the Medical Benefits and Prescription Medications Sections to see what Your benefits are.